mecid/mecid.github.io/_posts/2019-10-09-dynamic-type-in-swiftui.md

 }
 ```

-To learn how to adapt custom fonts to *Dynamic Type* take a look at Paul Hudson's ["How to use Dynamic Type with a custom font"](https://www.hackingwithswift.com/quick-start/swiftui/how-to-use-dynamic-type-with-a-custom-font) post.
+To learn how to adapt custom fonts to Dynamic Type take a look at Paul Hudson's ["How to use Dynamic Type with a custom font"](https://www.hackingwithswift.com/quick-start/swiftui/how-to-use-dynamic-type-with-a-custom-font) post.

 #### Content size category
-In the previous paragraph, I said that SwiftUI supports *Dynamic Type* out of the box, and that's true.
-But to support *Dynamic Type*, we need to keep in mind that every text can be multiline even when it has just two words.
+In the previous paragraph, I said that SwiftUI supports Dynamic Type out of the box, and that's true.
+But to support Dynamic Type, we need to keep in mind that every text can be multiline even when it has just two words.
 It all depends on user-defined font size, which can be extra-extra-large.
 SwiftUI provides a special environment value describing the user-defined size category.
 Let's take a look at how we can use it.

 ```swift
 import SwiftUI